nicklotz/dockerconcepts/public/01-intro-to-microservices-and-docker.md

 cat docker-compose.yml
 ```

-> If the the container that manages the voting page for whatever reason went offline, can people still view the results of the vote?
-What does this say about the advantages of microservices?
+> **Discussion Question:** If the container that manages the voting page goes offline, can people still view the results of the vote?
+(Hint: The results service is independent from the voting service.)
+What does this demonstrate about the advantages of microservices architecture?

 8. Stop the container that manages the voting page.

 ```
+# This command finds the container ID using --filter and stops it
+# $(docker ps -q ...) returns the container ID
+# --filter ancestor=IMAGE filters by the image used to create the container
 docker stop $(docker ps -q --filter ancestor=example-voting-app-vote)
 ```